-For many, Warren Haynes first came into view as guitarist for the reborn Allman Brothers Band, joining the group at the tail end of the ‘80s when they came back together.
-A true musician’s musician, Haynes’ love of music, both as a player and a fan, is always on display, whether he’s making music with the Allmans, Gov’t Mule, on his own as a solo artist or sitting in on someone else’s album.
+Warren Haynes first came into view for many as part of the reborn Allman Brothers Band, joining the group at the tail end of the '80s when they came back together.
+A true musician's musician, Haynes' impact has gone well beyond the Allmans through ongoing work with Gov't Mule and as a solo artist.
+Even sitting in on someone else's album, he makes a huge impact.
 If the tape is rolling and Warren is there with his guitar in hand, you can be sure that something special will happen.
 A perennial workaholic in every sense of the term, Haynes has produced an overwhelming amount of music.
 We went through all of it to bring you our Top 10 Warren Haynes Songs.

 From: 'America's Volume Dealer' (2000)

-Amidst an album’s worth of polished hard rock which had been molded by time spent touring with Metallica in the late-‘90s, Corrosion of Conformity stuck in ‘Stare Too Long,’ a surprising Southern rock ballad that would make Lynyrd Skynyrd themselves nod in approval.
-Haynes showed up and turned in one of his finest guest appearances, playing slide guitar on ‘Stare,’ an experience that he retains fond memories of to this day.
-“I went into the studio and they played me the song and I just really dug it.”
-And he says it deserves a bigger audience than it got -- “I thought that it was not only a great song, but I also thought it should have been a hit.”
+Corrosion of Conformity stuck a surprising Southern rock ballad that would make Lynyrd Skynyrd proud amidst an album's worth of polished hard rock which had been molded by time spent touring with Metallica in the late-'90s.
+Haynes turned in one of his finest guest appearances playing slide guitar, an experience that stuck with him years later: "I went into the studio and they played me the song and I just really dug it," he tells UCR.
+Haynes argues that "Stare Too Long" still deserves a much bigger audience.
+"I thought that it was not only a great song, but I also thought it should have been a hit."

 From: 'The Deep End, Volume 1' (2001)

-When looking at his own catalog, Haynes says that it’s usually some of the more moody ballads that he “tends to gravitate towards.”
-Coming in at No. 9 on our list of the Top 10 Warren Haynes Songs, ‘Beautifully Broken,’ which he co-wrote with Mule keyboardist Danny Louis, is one of his favorites.
-“You know, there’s a time when you’re writing a song that you know it’s something to be proud of, hopefully," he says.
-"When I had lyrically written the second bridge in that song, after that lyric finally came to me, I knew that the song was complete and knew that I’d found a way to take it past just being where it was.”
+When looking at his own catalog, Haynes says he tends to gravitate toward some of the more moody ballads.
+Coming in at No. 9 on our list of the Top 10 Warren Haynes Songs, "Beautifully Broken" was co-written with Gov't Mule keyboardist Danny Louis.
+"You know, there's a time when you're writing a song that you know it's something to be proud of, hopefully," he tells UCR.
+"When I had lyrically written the second bridge in that song, after that lyric finally came to me, I knew that the song was complete and knew that I'd found a way to take it past just being where it was."

 From: 'Man In Motion' (2011)